Do I Need a Student Loan Cosigner? A Guide

 Choosing a Cosigner

-As stated near the beginning of this post, the majority of private student loan borrowers have a cosigner.
+As stated above, the majority of private student loan borrowers have a cosigner.
 But not all cosigners are built the same, and choosing the right person to cosign a loan could be as important as the terms of the loan itself.

 A cosigner should not only have a strong financial history, but also a strong relationship with the applicant.
 A cosigner might be a parent or blood relation, but they don’t have to be.
 A cosigner ideally has a stable financial history and a relationship to the applicant where they feel comfortable discussing money.